nparfait/docker-fluentd/README.md

+# Fluentd Docker image

-# Docker image for Fluentd by Banzai Cloud https://hub.docker.com/r/banzaicloud/fluentd
+This is a Docker image for Fluentd we use and deploy to our Kubernetes clusters.